faerber-lab/faerber-lab.github.io/_pages/about.md

 ---
 layout: about
-title: About
+title: about
 permalink: /
 subtitle: <a href='https://www.scads.ai'>ScaDS.AI / TU Dresden</a>, Office at Strehlener Str.
 12-14, Room 733, Dresden, Germany.
 profile:
   align: right
   image: Michael_Faerber_2024_rez.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

 selected_papers: false # includes a list of papers marked as "selected={true}"